NotLarry/botLarry/README.md

 As I remember this was a good time.
 As my spawn Haydeez recalls it was a good time and at a recent 2600 meeting where we were discussing robotics and playing with some parts he had scored we talked about bringing botLarry back to life.

 As part of that this project was started.
+Haydeez thinks resurecting botlarry as a more physically interactive entity would be fun.
+I think he might be right.

+1) Hardware

+2) Code controls for hardware

+3) Code personality